korepwx/railgun/docs/api/website.rst

 the login page support an extra `next` argument, representing what url to redirect to after the user has successfully logged in::

     /signin/?next=http%3A//www.baidu.com

 Which will redirect the logged user to `www.baidu.com`.
+Other modules may accept `page` and `perpage` arguments, to define the behaviour of page navigation.

 .. automodule:: railgun.website.views